Siddpawar9222/LoginAndRegistration/README.md

 ## Overview

-The ImageUploadAndDownload application is a web-based - Made a simple web app for easy signup and login using Servlets and JSP.
+The Signup and Login Application is a web-based - Made a simple web app for easy signup and login using Servlets and JSP.
 - Used JDBC to securely interact with the database, ensuring smooth user management.
 - Explored different ways to manage user sessions and various JSP tags for a better user experience.